RRethy/tcount/README.md

 Without the comments, it could be written as `v.iter().map(|n| n * 2).collect::Vec<32>();`.

 4. Short syntactical elements in languages are rewarded.
-For example, the following calculates the mean of a list of numbers in APL:
+For example:

 ```ruby
 [1, 2, 3, 4].map { |n| n * 2 }